 Our Picture Library is one of the world's finest collections of photography and artworks, recording over 200 years of travel, people, place and geographical discovery.

 We have selected some of the earliest and most iconic images relating to Antarctic and Everest exploration: photographs taken by Frank Hurley to record Sir Ernest Shackleton’s ‘Endurance’ expedition of 1914-18 and photographs taken on the first ever 1921 reconnaissance expedition to Mount Everest, including the then highest altitude images and photographs by George Mallory.
+As well as a new set of the most sort after prints from the 1953 Mount Everest expedition.
+The first expedition to summit Mount Everest.

 The prints are the first made of these images using the rare platinum process.